Welcome to our Clinical Internship FAQ page. Below you will find information on our internships.

 This depends on which program you are assigned to.
-For a placement in Adult Outpatient or the Elahan Place residential facility, you will be working with clients 18 and over.
+For a placement in Adult Outpatient you will be working with clients 18 and over.
 The Child & Family program serves children ages 3-18.
 The clinical issues our clients face range from mood disorders to serious and persistent mental illnesses.
 Assignment of clients will be based on a mutual agreement between intern and supervisor to ensure a good fit with the student’s skill level and professional goals.

-Please send resume, along with what type of internship you are interested (Adult Outpatient, Child & Family, Elahan Residential Treatment and/or Substance Use Disorders) to Sebastian Molfa, Clinical Training Manager, at firstname.lastname@example.org.
+Please send resume, along with what type of internship you are interested (Adult Outpatient, Child & Family, and/or Substance Use Disorders) to Sebastian Molfa, Clinical Training Manager, at firstname.lastname@example.org.

 Yes, every applicant will have three reference checks completed as well as an extensive background check.